-The 12 Week Year is a book written by Brian P. Moran and Michael Lennington, and published in May 2013.
+The 12 Week Year: Get More Done in 12 Weeks than Others Do in 12 Months is a book written by Brian P. Moran and Michael Lennington, and published in May 2013.

-By defining each year as a twelve week period, Moran and Lennington suggest we might have more chance of success in achieving our goals.
-Implementation of a tracking and internal feedback system is required to ensure the best chance of completion.
+By defining each year as 12 weeks long, Moran and Lennington suggest we might have more chance of success in achieving our goals.
+Implementation of a tracking and internal feedback system is necessary to ensure the best chance of completion.

-At the end of every twelve weeks, there is a thirteenth week which can be used for completing the last few things to achieve the 12 Week goal(s) that remain outstanding.
-This week can also be used for review and analysis to decide how to do things better the next time, and/or for celebrating, recharging and refreshing before commencing another 12 Week Year.
+At the end of every twelve weeks, there is a thirteenth week which you can use for completing the last few things to achieve your 12 Week goal(s).
+This week can also allow review and analysis to decide how to do things better the next time.
+Finally, you might also wish to celebrate, recharge and refresh before commencing another 12 Week Year.

 There are four cycles of thirteen weeks in each calendar year.